OUR STORY

 Robin Brown / The Post

 Luca’s journey to opening a restaurant is hardly typical.
 Having come to Liverpool to study a Masters in criminology and crime prevention through environmental design, he’s uniquely placed to understand the benefits of innovative schemes such as the one the council has attempted here.
-“Restaurants can help the regeneration of an area because they can create a little community,” he says.
-“It feels like the independents down here made the area more desirable and there are more families now.”

 Robin Brown / The Post